santolucito/santolucito.github.io/COMS3430/Lab2.md

 In our previous lab, you built your own keyboard, but the sounds were a bit lackluster - we were only using one oscillator at a time per key press.
 To make things more interesting, we will start playing with more complex sounds.

+This lab should be turned in on Canvas by Sunday at 8pm EST.

 ## the basics (8 pts)

 you will need to three implement types of audio synthesis